+We offer a range of assessments across the lifespan, including autism, adhd and cognitive assessments.
 All of our assessments come with written reports and feedback sessions.
 Our reports are easy to read and contain practical strategies.
 Other reports are available including behavioural assessments and reports to support funding applications.

-A diagnosis of an Autism Spectrum Disorder (ASD) requires a team of professionals, all experienced in ASD assessment and diagnosis, to agree on the diagnosis.
+A diagnosis of an Autism Spectrum Disorder requires a team of professionals, all experienced in autism assessment and diagnosis, to agree on the diagnosis.
 Therefore, children must be seen by a paediatrician or a Child and Adolescent Psychiatrist, a psychologist and a speech pathologist or occupational therapist.
 Those professionals then consult together before an outcome is reached.
 Usually after all the assessments are complete, the child is seen by their paediatrician.

 A cognitive assessment is an IQ test which provides an indication of the individuals strengths and weaknesses.